ghga-de/internal-file-registry-service/README.md

 pip install .

 # to run the service:
-my-microservice
+internal-file-registry-service
 ```

 ### Configuration:
 The [`./example-config.yaml`](./example-config.yaml) gives an overview of the available configuration options.
-Please adapt it, rename it to `.my_microservice.yaml`, and place it to one of the following locations:
+Please adapt it, rename it to `.internal_file_registry_service.yaml`, and place it to one of the following locations:
-- in the current working directory were you are execute the service (on unix: `./.my_microservice.yaml`)
+- in the current working directory were you are execute the service (on unix: `./.internal_file_registry_service.yaml`)
-- in your home directory (on unix: `~/.my_microservice.yaml`)
+- in your home directory (on unix: `~/.internal_file_registry_service.yaml`)

 The config yaml will be automatically parsed by the service.